ehc-io/ddos-183/docs/_build/html/_sources/class1/module1/lab1.rst.txt

-Lab – Understanding Device-Level Protection
+Lab – Configuring Device-Level Protection
 ---------------------------------------------

 This lab will teach you how Hybrid Defender device-level protection works.